 If you have been charged with a deadly weapon assault, the criminal lawyers in Los Angeles at Lluis Law can help you.

-Request a free consultation and we will be happy to offer answers to your concerns.
+Request a private consultation and we will be happy to offer answers to your concerns.

 The crime of assault with a deadly weapon in California